World Commerce Center: Tenants

 Ring Power, a heavy equipment company previously located in Jacksonville, Florida, built a new 414000 sqft facility on 95 acre in the WCC and moved there in March, 2005.
 Their center includes a four-floor corporate headquarters building facing I-95 and separate shop units.
+A. 64,000 sq ft warehouse expansion is under construction.

 The Rulon Company announced in May, 2005 that they would construct a new corporate office and manufacturing facility at WCC, then relocate from their present Brunswick, Georgia location.
 The company manufactures high end acoustical ceiling and wall systems using wood and plastic for commercial customers.

 The Sevilla residential development is a deed restricted community of 405 homesites in the center of the WCC.
 Construction began in 2005 with phase 1, which sold briskly.
 By the time phase 2 opened, the 2008 economic meltdown had occurred, and sales were slow.

 As of December 2013 Sevilla was completely built out.

 Construction of the $26 million, 120-bed Clyde E. Lassen State Nursing Home for Veterans was completed in June, 2010.
 The United States Department of Veterans Affairs allocated $10 million for the project, with the Florida Department of Veterans Affairs contributing $16 million.
 The 15.7 acre site was donated by the Steinemann Company, developers of the World Commerce Center.
 The State of Florida operates five other nursing homes for veterans.

 A Gate Gas Station and Convenience Store at International Golf Parkway and World Commerce Drive opened in July 2015.
 A Burger King opened in January 2017.

 Segovia at World Commerce Center is a townhouse development on the West side of WCC.
 As of March 2018 all 220 homes were constructed and occupied.
 Flagler Hospital has constructed a 20,000 sq ft acute care center with a 25,000 sq ft YMCA 1 mile south of WCC.

 Tocoi Creek High School was opened across from the northern border of the district in August 2021.

 Buc-ee's a Texas based chain constructed a 53,000 sq ft convenience store with 104 fueling stations in the northeast corner of the district.
 It opened in February 2021.